Eein/sea-of-stars-autosplitter/README.md

-# Sea Of Stars Autosplitter
+# ARCHIVED: Sea Of Stars Autosplitter

+This autosplitter is no longer maintained, see: https://github.com/knutwalker/sea-of-stars-autosplitter

 An auto splitter/load remover for Sea Of Stars (2023)